openscilab/pymilo/README.md

 ⚠️ `ML streaming` feature exists in versions `>=1.0`

 ⚠️ In order to use `ML streaming` feature, make sure you've installed the `streaming` mode of PyMilo

+⚠️ The `ML streaming` feature is under construction and is not yet considered stable.

 You can choose either `REST` or `WebSocket` as the communication medium protocol.